-Presentations should address problems of practice impacting student achievement of traditionally underperforming students in urban districts.
-Our goal is to provide members with examples of projects or initiatives that have the power to inform their planning and their work improving outcomes for low performing student groups (e.g., students with disabilities, English learners, young men of color, etc.).
+Presentations should address problems of practice impacting student achievement in urban districts.
+Our goal is to provide members with examples of projects or initiatives that have the power to inform their planning and their work improving outcomes for marginalized student groups (e.g., students with disabilities, English learners, young men of color, etc.).